frankban/django-endless-pagination/doc/digg_pagination.rst

 Showing indexes
 ~~~~~~~~~~~~~~~

-The ``{% get_pages %}`` template tag adds to the current template context a
+The :ref:`templatetags-get-pages` template tag adds to the current template
-``pages`` variable containing several methods that can be used to fully
+context a ``pages`` variable containing several methods that can be used to
-customize how the page links are displayed.
-For example, assume you want to
+fully customize how the page links are displayed.
+For example, assume you want
-show the indexes of the entries in the current page, followed by the total
+to show the indexes of the entries in the current page, followed by the total
 number of entries:

 .. code-block:: html+django